Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Discussion and Future Work

 In this work, we propose and study a new control problem for queueing systems with returns.
 Our model captures the tradeoff between the cost of post-service interventions and the benefits through reduced readmissions including reduced congestion costs.
 We study associated fluid control problems and characterize the structure of the long-run average and transient optimal policies under a general convex intervention cost.
 Through our analysis of the fluid control problems, we obtain approximately optimal policies for the stochastic system and gain insights into the structure of congestion-aware intervention policies.
-In particular, under a piecewise linear cost function, the policy divides the state-space into as many regions as there are pieces in the cost function, and prescribes a different level of intervention intensity (probability of return) in each region.
-This intuitive structure motivates the design of practical surge protocols that economically use post-discharge interventions to recover from highly congested states.
+In particular, under a piecewise linear cost function, a policy divides the state-space into as many regions as there are pieces in the cost function, and prescribes a different level of intervention intensity (probability of return) in each region corresponding to the breakpoints of the cost function.
+The level of intervention is determined based on an interpretable measure of congestion risk comprised of the number of Needy as well as the discounted number of Content customers.
+In the context of our motivating hospital readmission application, the structure motivates the design of practical surge protocols that economically use post-discharge interventions to recover from highly congested states.
+In the following, we discuss some future directions of our work along both practical and technical dimensions.